Mqtth3w/QNE-anonymity-quantum-networks-unipr/README.md

 # Quantum-unipr

--%- Work in progress -%-
+-%- Work in progress -%- WIP

 Project for Quantum Computing: Quantum Network Explorer (QNE) to Simulate Advanced Quantum Security Protocols.
+In particular, implement the paper "Anonimity for practical quantum networks".

-### Linux
+### Linux (QNE configuration)
 QNE require Linux or MacOS (up to date)

 Create a virtual environment for the project